Theatre of Vietnam: Tuồng or Hát bội

 Hát tuồng or "hát bội" was imported from China around the 13th century and was used for entertaining royalty for a time before being adapted for traveling troupes of actors.
 Stories in the opera tend to be ostensibly historical and frequently focus on the rules of social decorum.
 Like chèo and other forms of opera from around the world, tuồng employs the use of stock characters who are recognizable from their make-up and costumes, which are typically very elaborate and extravagant.

 Cải lương (modern folk opera)

 Compared to tuồng and chèo, cải lương is more popular in modern Vietnam.
 Originating in the early 20th century, cải lương includes historical and contemporary themes.
 Cải lương has remained adaptable for modern innovations and now includes electric guitar and other new inventions.
 It is accompanied by nhạc tài tử, which is a complex and partially improvised form of chamber music.

-Cải lương singing utilizes a great deal of vibrato; the words are extended when singing and the vibrato follows.
+Cải lương singing uses a great deal of vibrato; the words are extended when singing and the vibrato follows.
 A common melody used in cải lương is Vọng cổ.

 Although cải lương remained extremely popular as late as the 1970s and the 1980s, nowadays this popularity has dwindled, especially among the younger generation, and the remaining troupes are only able to preserve the art because of government funding.